meroton/git-toprepo/README.md

 > The following section describes the data model and the concepts involved in
 > working with git-toprepo.
 Some of the functionality is not yet released.

-### Commits, Topics and Supercommits
+### Commits, Topics and Monocommits

 When working with changes that should be merged together (a Gerrit topic) there are multiple parts to keep track of.
 Those are explained here.

-A topic contains supercommits, a supercommit contains commits within projects those projects are combined into a monorepo through git-toprepo's history filter.
+A topic contains monocommits,
+a monocommit contains commits within projects those projects are combined into a monorepo through git-toprepo's history filter.